dianadimulescu/automation-tests/README.md

 # automation-tests

-This repository contains automated tests for GET, POST, PUT, PATCH, DELETE using nodejs, mocha, pactum.
+This repository contains automated tests with GET, POST, PUT, DELETE using mocha, pactum.